kentcdodds/old-kentcdodds.com/content/blog/how-to-get-experience-as-a-software-engineer/index.md

 One of the first libraries that I worked on was [angular-formly](https://github.com/formly-js/angular-formly) and I got into it because there was a feature that didn't exist that I needed.
-I could have passively moved on to another library to retrofit it's capabilities to my app (or vice versa 😬).
+I could have passively moved on to another library to retrofit its capabilities to my app (or vice versa 😬).
 Instead I looked through the code to see that what I wanted was possible,
 [then opened an issue](https://github.com/formly-js/angular-formly/issues/16),